Parsa-Rajabi/CPSC-100/docs/syllabus.md

 - For confidential or personal matters: Talk to or email the instructor(s).
 Include "[CPSC 100]" in the subject line of any email for a faster response.
 Emails without this subject line may be missed.
   - Make sure to include your full name and student number in all correspondence.
   - It is recommended to use your UBC email address for all course-related communication to ensure that your message is not marked as spam.

+### Professionalism

+Students are expected to maintain a high level of professionalism in all course activities and communication with the instructor and peers.
+This includes proper email etiquette, respectful communication in class, and adherence to deadlines.
+Before sending an email, please ensure that you have included a subject line including the course code (CPSC 100), a greeting, a clear message, **your full name/student ID#** and a closing.
+Using AI/ChatGPT to generate emails is **not recommended** and **such emails will be returned for revision.**

+> [!WARNING]
+> Before sending an email, make sure to review this article on [How to email your profs effectively](https://students.ubc.ca/ubclife/inbox-1-email-profs-effectively) for tips on how to effectively communicate with your instructor. **Emails that do not follow these guidelines will be returned to the sender for revision.**

+> Repeated unprofessional behavior will result in grade deduction from your final grade, with **each violation resulting in a 1% deduction**.
+Students will be notified of possible deductions after the first official warning.

 ---
 ## UBC and Course Policies